The mid-term will cover:¶

 Consider an entrepreneur who starts a small restaurant.

 First, she works alone, cooking the food and serving customers.
 Then she hires a few employees to work with her, and they move into a larger space.
-The business grows and eventually the entrepreneur decides to open more locations and hire a manager to run the individual restaurants day-to-day operations for her while she focuses on running the business.
+The business grows and eventually the entrepreneur decides to open more locations and hire a manager to run the individual restaurants' day-to-day operations for her while she focuses on running the business.

 └── Terri (Owner of Terri's Amazing Restaurant)